platformsh/platformsh-docs/src/configuration/services.md

 The `name` you want to give to your service.
 You are free to name each service as you wish (*lowercase alphanumeric only*).

 **WARNING**: Because we support multiple services of the same type (you can have 3 different MySQL instances), changing the name of the service in ``services.yaml`` will be interpreted as destroying the existing service and creating a new one.
 This will make **all the data in that service disappear forever**.
-Remember to always snapshot your environment in which you have important data before modifying this file.
+Remember to always back up your environment in which you have important data before modifying this file.

 ### Type